Skip to navigation Skip to content

 Our work

-While climate disinformation is not a new concept, the digital context that is currently fueling it poses a major threat to the socio-ecological transition Équiterre has been working on for over 30 years.
+Though climate disinformation is not a new concept, the digital context that is currently fueling it poses a major threat to the socio-ecological transition that Équiterre has been working on for over 30 years.

-We've taken on the challenge of helping to understand the phenomena of disinformation and polarization, so that Quebecers can better protect themselves against these influential forces, and help others do the same.
+We've taken on the challenge to create more awareness about disinformation and polarization, so that Quebecers can better protect themselves against these influential forces, and help others do the same.

-Politics has become a highly polarized arena.
-From the beginning, Équiterre has worked to promote ambitious and effective climate policies.
-Therefore, we are striving to protect the achievements of the environmental movement from the vagaries of polarization by helping the public to better discern what is true from what is false, for example with regards to the carbon tax.
+Political issues have become highly polarized. Équiterre has always worked to promote ambitious and effective climate policies.
+We're therefore seeking to protect the achievements of the environmental movement from disinformation and polarization by helping the public to better discern what is true from what is false, for example with regards to the carbon tax.

-We are working with the UNESCO-PREV Chair to identify radicalization factors and tools to protect against disinformation, and with experts to develop awareness-raising events.
-This is how Équiterre is shedding light on these issues.
+Équiterre is also helping to shed light on these issues by working with the UNESCO-PREV Chair to identify radicalization factors and tools to protect against disinformation, and with other experts on awareness events.

 View our webinar